 At Grange we actively promote pupil leadership opportunities, enabling pupils to develop valuable communication, organisation and debating skills.
-We see our Pupil Parliament as a way of developing the pupil body whilst understanding the British Value of democracy.
+We see our Student Parliament as a way of developing the pupil body whilst understanding the British Value of democracy.

-Our successful Pupil Parliament is a well-respected body within the school and consists of pupils from every one of our classes.
+Our successful Student Parliament is a well-respected body within the school and consists of pupils from every one of our classes.
 Pupils are voted in democratically after they deliver a speech (where possible) to their peers.
 Children involved in our Parliament meet regularly to discuss topics, issues and initiatives that affect them and their learning environment.
 As part of their responsibilities, the team organise their own meetings, decide on an agenda, share new ideas and vote on a number of school-related issues.
 Minutes from each meeting are shared with the rest of the school through their own display board.

 Pupils make decisions on a variety of issues for example how to address school dinners, Grange Values and even health and safety.
-Pupil Parliament members are always included in the selection process of new staff members by actively interviewing them and feeding back their thoughts to SLT.
+Student Parliament members are always included in the selection process of new staff members by actively interviewing them and feeding back their thoughts to SLT.
 Pupils relish the opportunity to become a greater part of school life and enjoy making their voices heard.
 Our Pupil Parliament is supported by Mrs Coles.

 Pupil surveys on a variety of topics such as internet safety, feeling safe (safeguarding), pre and post intervention to mention a few are administered throughout the year.
 Results are analysed to inform school development.